 While you can always complete courses individually from the Finalsite Training dashboard, you may want to select one of our learning paths to access a ready-made curriculum that will guide you through the courses and other training materials in the optimal order.
 Learning paths are designed to build on the skills you’ve already learned to level up your Finalsite expertise.

-If you have questions while building a page, working with a module, or just experimenting with a new element, Study groups are the place to be.
+If you have questions while building a page, working with a module, or just experimenting with a new element, join us during Office Hours.
 Bring your toughest questions and learn from the experts and your colleagues from other organizations!

 There are multiple opportunities to join in throughout the week, so sign up for the most convenient time to chat live with a Client Education team member.